syncfusion-content/maui-docs/MAUI/PDF-Viewer/Toolbar.md

 {% endtabs %}

 #### Remove item in all toolbars
-Just as with hiding items from toolbar, each toolbar operates independently when removing items.
+In [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html),each toolbar operates independently.
 Removing an item from one toolbar does not affect others.
+For example, removing the signature icon from the "AnnotationsToolbar" does not impact other toolbars.

-To ensure an item is removed from all toolbars, you need to iterate through the toolbar collection and remove the item from each toolbar individually.
+To remove an item from all toolbars, iterate through the toolbar collection and remove the item from each toolbar.
+Here’s how to remove the "Sticky note" item from all toolbars:

+{% tabs %}
+{% highlight C# %}
+// Iterate through the toolbar collection of the PDF Viewer for (int i = 0; i < pdfViewer?.Toolbars.Count; i++)
+{
+// Get the toolbar item with the name "Sticky note" from the current toolbar var item = pdfViewer.Toolbars[i]?.Items?.GetByName("Sticky note");
+if (item != null)
+{
+// Remove the "Sticky note" item pdfViewer.Toolbars[i].Items.Remove(item);
+}
+}
+{% endhighlight %}
+{% endtabs %}

+You can find the sample project for removing an item from the desktop toolbar using the [link provided here](https://github.com/SyncfusionExamples/maui-pdf-viewer-examples/tree/master/Toolbar customization/RemoveToolbarItemDesktop).

 #### Hide specific toolbar item